hse-mtc/dal/back-end/docs/environment.md

 It also makes sense to uncomment the `"runServices": []` field and fill the array with the services that you need for your work (by default, all services are started).

+Don't forget to run `git config --global user.name "..."` and `git config --global user.email "..."` if you want to use `git` inside the container.

 :warning: **Do not remove your containers!** You should **only stop them**.
 Otherwise, your environment will be lost. :warning:

 ## PyCharm